-III.B.
+- III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
-(Core)

-III.B.1.
+(Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core)

-III.C.
+(Core) - III.B.2.
+The number of available fellow positions in the program must be at least one per year.
+(Detail) - III.C.
 Fellow Transfers